 A Maltese resident not domiciled in Malta is taxable only on Malta-sourced income and any foreign income remitted to Malta.
 Moreover, there’s no capital gains tax on foreign-sourced capital gains for such individuals.

-Malta has a full imputation corporate tax system where corporate profits are taxed at 35%.
 However, when dividends are distributed to shareholders out of taxed profits, the dividend carries an imputation credit of the tax paid by the company on the distributed profits.
-After the tax refund, a shareholder’s tax burden decreases to 0%-5%.
+After the tax refund, a shareholder’s tax burden decreases to about 5%.

-- Personal Income tax Rate: 0-35%
+- Personal income tax rate: 0-35%

-- Corporate Income tax Rate: 35%
+- Corporate income tax rate: Flat 35%

 - VAT: 18%